Our Equality Commitments

 At New Valley, we regularly monitor the progress of each individual and groups of learners to ensure that are making the best possible progress.
 We use assessment and pupil progress meetings to identify where children or specific groups need additional support or actions to improve outcomes and ensure gaps in progress are addressed.

 Our Equality Objectives

-Across PACE, we believe that equality needs to be something we are constantly focused on and have committed to having an equality objective each year.
-In our school, staff and governors have agreed two objectives that are focused on equality:
+Across PACE, we believe that equality and diversity must be something we are constantly focused on and have committed to having an equality and diversity objective each year.
+In our school, staff and governors have agreed the following objectives focused on equality and diversity:

 Aim – Continue to develop the inclusivity of New Valley by: